 Commercially produced tomatoes generally are started as transplants in the greenhouse 42 to 56 days prior to planting in the field.
 Because tomatoes are a warm-season crop, they should not be transplanted until soil temperatures 3 inches beneath the soil surface reach 60°F. Tomatoes should be grown on raised beds covered with red or black plastic mulch.
 Growing the plants with drip irrigation ensures optimum plant growth and yields and allows for easy fertilizer application during the growing season.

-In order to produce high-quality tomatoes, the plants require support to keep them off the ground.
-Many growers use a production system known as the Florida String Weave System for determinate cultivars.
+In order to produce high-quality tomatoes, the plants require support off the ground.
+Many growers use a production system known as the Florida String Weave System.
 First, wooden stakes 4 to 4.5 feet long and 1 inch square are driven into the ground to a depth of 12 inches.
 A consistent stake height should be maintained to aid in spray applications without constant adjustment of the boom sprayer.
 Stakes should be driven between every two plants and twine woven through the stakes to support the tomato stems.
 Second, twine should be secured to the end stake and strung along one side of the plants by weaving the twine around each stake.
 Repeat this procedure on the other side.
-The first level of twine should be 8 to 10 inches above the ground and the last two levels should be approximately 6 to 8 inches apart.
+The first level of twine should be at 8 to 10 inches above the ground and the last two levels should be approximately 6 to 8 inches apart.
 Normally, only three levels of twine are needed.
-Indeterminate varieties benefit from using a more substantial post and wire support system.
-Two 4-inch posts are driven into the ground at a 45-degree angle at the row ends and about every 12 to 15 feet within the row.
-Four to five levels of wire are then strung on the posts to support the plants.
 Waiting until wet plants have dried before stringing tomatoes will help reduce the potential for spreading fungal diseases.

 Weed control can be achieved with herbicides, plastic mulch, and a good crop-rotation system.
 Several preplant and postemergence herbicides are available for tomatoes, depending on the specific weed problem and tomato growth stage.
 If infestation levels are mild, early cultivation can help minimize weed problems.

 Tomatoes can also be grown organically, but this will require a high level of management and monitoring to be economically successful.
-For more information about organic vegetable production, consult “Agricultural Alternatives: Organic Vegetable Production.”
+For more information about organic vegetable production consult Organic Vegetable Production.

 Harvest and Storage

 There are several risk-management strategies you may want to employ for your farm.
 You should insure your buildings and equipment, and you may also want to insure your crops.
 Insuring your farm may be accomplished by consulting your insurance agent or broker.
-You may also be able to insure individual crops (crop insurance for tomatoes is available in a limited number of counties) through traditional crop insurance policies and the income for your entire operation through a crop insurance program called Whole Farm Revenue Protection (WFRP).
-To use WFRP you must have five years of Internal Revenue Service (IRS) Schedule F forms.
-If your business structure is either a C or an S corporation, the necessary information can be entered into a Schedule F for crop insurance purposes.
+You can also insure individual crops (like tomatoes) through traditional crop insurance policies and your whole-farm income through a program called AGR-Lite.
+To obtain AGR-Lite insurance you will need your last five years of Internal Revenue Service (IRS) Schedule F forms.
+Both types of policies are federally subsidized and are available from private crop insurance agents.
+Contact a crop insurance agent to see which type of coverage makes the best sense for you.

 You can make changes to the interactive PDF budget files for this publication by inputting your own prices and quantities in the green outlined cells for any item.
 The cells outlined in red automatically calculate your revised totals based on the changes you made to the cells outlined in green.
 You will need to click on and add your own estimated price and quantity information to all of the green outlined cells to complete your customized budget.
 When you are done, you can print the budget using the green Print Form button at the bottom of the form.
 You can use the red Clear Form button to clear all the information from your budget when you are finished.